 Unwrap the AC power cord and plug it into the AC plug on the rear of the control unit.
 Plug the AC cord into a reliable 115 VAC or 230 VAC source.
-Switching power supplies are used that can operate from 86VAC to 240VAC.
+If you are using a 230 VAC source, it is necessary to switch the voltage selection switch to 230 VAC.